Buildbot is an open-source framework for automating software build, test, and release processes.Learn more

 At its core, Buildbot is a job scheduling system: it queues jobs, executes the jobs when the required resources are available, and reports the results.

-Your Buildbot installation has one or more masters and a collection of slaves.
-The masters monitor source-code repositories for changes, coordinate the activities of the slaves, and report results to users and developers.
-Slaves run on a variety of operating systems.
+Your Buildbot installation has one or more masters and a collection of workers.
+The masters monitor source-code repositories for changes, coordinate the activities of the workers, and report results to users and developers.
+Workers run on a variety of operating systems.

 You configure Buildbot by providing a Python configuration script to the master.
 This script can be very simple, configuring built-in components, but the full expressive power of Python is available.
 This allows dynamic generation of configuration, customized components, and anything else you can devise.

 The framework itself is implemented in Twisted Python, and compatible with all major operating systems.

 See the Buildbot Tutorial for a gentle introduction to running and configuring Buildbot.

 Buildbot supports not just continuous-integration testing, but automation of complex build systems, application deployment, and management of sophisticated software-release processes.

 When software development processes are automated, they are repeatable, reliable and can be run as frequently as available computing resources allow.

 Automating the build and test process gives developers immediate feedback on their work.
 Tests can run on multiple platforms, ensuring that code changes made on one platform do not cause failures on other platforms.

 Once a project is ready for use by users, it is either deployed (for hosted applications, such as web sites) or released (for packaged software such as desktop applications).